laravel/pail/README.md

 php artisan pail
 ```

-To increase the verbosity of the output, avoiding truncation (…), and displaying the entire log line use the `-v` option:
+To increase the verbosity of the output, avoiding truncation (…), use the `-v` option:

 ```bash
 php artisan pail -v
 ```

-For maximum verbosity, and display the exception stack trace, use the `-vv` option:
+For maximum verbosity and to display exception stack traces, use the `-vv` option:

 ```bash
 php artisan pail -vv